ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<diag_name>.particle_fields_species`` (list of `strings`, optional)
          Species for which to calculate ``particle_fields_to_plot``.
+         Fields will be calculated separately for each specified species.
          The default is a list of all of the available particle species.

 * ``<diag_name>.particle_fields.<field_name>(x,y,z,ux,uy,uz)`` (parser `string`)
    Parser function to be calculated for each particle and averaged per cell.
-The field written to the plotfile is
+The field written is

         .. math::